Updated August 14, 2020

 ● If you wear glasses, carefully clean them on a regular basis with hot water and soap.

 ● Consider what clothing you will wear, taking into account that certain fabrics can be wiped clean easier than others.
-All clothing should be washed at a high temperature with detergent after any assignment
+All clothing should be carefully removed and washed at a high temperature with detergent after any assignment

 ● If possible, try and avoid using cash on assignment, and ensure you clean your credit/debit cards, wallet, and/or purse on a regular basis.
 Avoid putting your hands into your pockets as much as possible